sfremerey/backprophet/README.md

 * (optional) `8_sentiment.py`: Sends API requests to LLMs to get sentiment data, cf. below for instructions how to run

 ## Sentiment
-If you also want to do a sentimental analysis using LLMs, hence getting a score from 1-100 based on current news (currently only META shares is implemented), you at first need to create a file named `secrets.json`.
+If you also want to do a sentimental analysis using LLMs, hence getting a score from 1-100 based on current news (currently only META shares is implemented), you at first need to create a file named `secrets.json` in the root of this project.
 This is read by the Python script `8_sentiment.py`.
 To create the API key for Google Gemini, cf. [here](https://aistudio.google.com/app/apikey) and for Perplexity cf. [here](https://www.perplexity.ai/account/api)
 It strictly needs to follow this format: